Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Preliminaries

-As already mentioned, this paper groups methods for influence maximization (IM) into two categories: (i) behaviour-agnostic and (ii) behaviour-aware methods.
-This key distinction is shown in Figure~\ref{Fig.classification}.
+Given the model discussed in Section~\ref{sec_PDescr}, there are three different types of features related to the behavioural information which may be taken into account to select a set of influential nodes: (i) features of the users ($BV$) to determine the relevance of each user to the query; (ii) features of the relationships ($BE$) to model the spreading (influence) probability between the users based on the relevance to the query; and (iii) features of the message ($AM$) to target a set of relevant users in spreading process.
+These three types of information encapsulate the differences between behaviour-agnostic and behaviour-aware methods.

 Behaviour-agnostic methods only consider the graph structure to determine the influence of nodes and identify a set of influential nodes.
-In addition to graph structure, some aspects of users' behaviour and preference are taken into account by behaviour-aware methods to propose more practical approaches for real-world applications.

-In this paper, we focus on behaviour-aware methods; as mentioned in Section~\ref{Sec.Intro}, there are several surveys discussing behaviour-agnostic methods comprehensively.
-Going back to the problem description in Section~\ref{sec_PDescr}, behaviour-agnostic methods do not take into account anything specific for the sets $BV$ (capturing users' behaviours) and $WE$ (capturing different features of a relationship between two users).
+That is to say, behaviour-agnostic methods do not take into account anything specific for the sets $BV$ (capturing users' behaviour) and $BE$ (capturing edges' behaviour, that is, different features of the relationship between a pair of users).
 In addition, they do not consider different features of the message, as captured by the set $AM$ in the query message.
-Finally, the seed set is typically assumed to have a constant number of seeds whereas, in the query model, budget, $B$, may also relate to various behaviour-aware characteristics.
 In brief, behaviour-agnostic methods assume that: (i) all users have the same behaviour; (ii) relationships between any pairs of users are the same; and (iii) the features of the message have no impact on the propagation process.
-In behaviour-aware methods, some or all these aspects may differ.
+In behaviour-aware methods, some or all of these aspects may differ.
+It means that, in addition to graph structure, behaviour-aware methods take into account some aspects of behavioural information to propose practical approaches for real-world applications.

+In this paper, we focus on behaviour-aware methods; as mentioned in Section~\ref{Sec.Intro}, there are several surveys discussing behaviour-agnostic methods comprehensively.

-\section{Behaviour-Aware methods}
+\section{Behaviour-Aware Methods}